 Note 4.— In calculating the radio line-of-sight distance between a ground station and an aircraft station, the distance from the radio horizon of the aircraft station computed from Note 3 must be added to the distance from the radio horizon of the ground station.
 In calculating the latter, the same formula is employed, taking for h the height of the ground station transmitting antenna.

 Note 5.— The criteria contained in 4.1.4.1 and 4.1.4.2 are applicable in establishing minimum geographical separation between VHF facilities, with the object of avoiding co-channel air-to-air interference.
-Guidance material relating to the establishment of separation distances between ground stations and between aircraft and ground stations for co-channel operations is contained in the Handbook on Radio Frequency Spectrum Requirements for Civil Aviation including statement of approved ICAO policies (Doc 9718).
+Guidance material relating to the establishment of minimum separation distances, or maximum undesired interference level, between ground stations, between space stations, between ground and space stations, between aircraft and ground stations and between aircraft and space stations for co-channel operations is contained in the Handbook on Radio Frequency Spectrum Requirements for Civil Aviation including statement of approved ICAO policies (Doc 9718).

 The geographical separation between facilities operating on adjacent channels shall be such that points at the edge of the protected service volume of each facility are separated by a distance sufficient to ensure operations free from harmful interference.